rnburn/bbai-kernel/benchmark/README.md

 # Top Film
 [top_film_benchmark.cc](top_film_benchmark.cc) aggregates film sales using an std::map and returns the highest grossing film.
-The benchmark compares the performance of using an std::map that allocates from the heap vs an std::map that allocates from extended stack space.
+The benchmark compares the performance of using an std::map that allocates from the heap vs an std::map that allocates from extended stack space for some random small data set.
 The results I get are

 ```
 Run on (12 X 2600 MHz CPU s)